MellongLau/LiteAutoLayout/README.md

-## AMLiteAutoLayout
+## LiteAutoLayout

-### What is AMLiteAutoLayout
+### What is LiteAutoLayout

-`AMLiteAutoLayout ` is developed with Swift 3.0, it is a simple and useful library for you to create layout constraint for the views.
+`LiteAutoLayout ` is developed with Swift 3.0, it is a simple and useful library for you to create layout constraint for the views.

 ### Requirements